 - The mother should register the birth herself, or

-- If the father's name is to be entered in the register, both the father and mother should attend for the registration. (should there be circumstances where both parents cannot attend together, please contact the Registrar for advice).
+- If the father's name is to be entered in the register, both the father and mother must talk to us in the same telephone call.
+(Should there be circumstances where both parents cannot register together, please contact the Registrar for advice).

 A woman who is not married to, or in a civil partnership with the mother can only register the birth and be named in the register as parent if the provisions of the Human Fertilisation and Embryology Act 2008 apply to them and: